cameronkc/DF-GROUP2-REPO/README.md

 ![Volatility](volatility.png)

-# Tiffany will be demonstrating Malware Analysis #

-# Jacob will be demonstrating Memory Analysis #

-# Mamadou will be demonstrating How to use Volatility from the Command Line #

 # Cameron will be demonstrating How To Get Involved in the Volatility Foundation #

 # What is the Volatility Foundation? #